We promote the scientific enterprise, in Indiana and across the globe.

 Here’s the latest news from the front lines of science advocacy in Indiana.

-Please join us for the CSIU/ASIU “Stand Up for Science” Town Hall Meeting
+Please join us CSIU and ASIU for the“Stand Up for Science” rally in Indianapolis

-See CSIU’s Letter to on the nomination of RFK Jr. as Secretary of Health and Human Services
+See CSIU’s Letter on the nomination of RFK Jr. as Secretary of Health and Human Services

 Concerned Scientists @ IU, together with its student affiliate Advocates for Science @ IU, wrote to Senators Todd Young and Jim Banks in strong opposition to the nomination of Robert F. Kennedy, Jr. to the post of Secretary of Health and Human Services.
 The letter notes that “We agree with the nation’s major scientific and public health organizations such as the American Public Health Association, American Academy of Pediatrics, the Union of Concerned Scientists and 77 American Nobel Prize winners that the confirmation of RFK would represent a clear and present danger to the health of Americans.”
 Read the full letter here.